Mark Chapter Four

 Mark 4:39-41

-He got up, rebuked the wind and said to the waves, 'Quiet!
-Be still!'
-Then the wind died down and it was completely calm.
-He said to his disciples, 'Why are you so afraid?
-Do you still have no faith?'
-They were terrified and asked each other, 'Who is this?
-Even the wind and the waves obey him!'
+He awoke, rebuked the wind and said to the waves, "Quiet!
+Be still!"
+The wind subsided, and there was a dead calm.
+He said to them, "Why are you afraid?
+Have you no trust even now?"
+But they were terrified and asked each other, "Who can this be, that even the wind and the waves obey him?"

 The mystery of nature and its control is introduced to the disciples.
 We often see amazing things happen and many give credit to some man made idea of "mother nature" but we see that everything is subject to Jesus.
 Nature obeyed His command and it left the disciples amazed at who He was.
 Jesus asked them the questions about their faith not to belittle them but to get them to see that the answer to all of their fears would be their faith in Him.
 Little did they know that when the boat landed on the shore they would see even greater things.